chkworks/VL.TheBigBang/README.md

 ## Supporters
 Many thanks to these people for buying me a Mandelbrot (or more) on Ko-Fi!

-cheheart, brunotti, sunep, michaelias, CeeYaa, amir, TobyK, Johannes Timpernagel
+cheheart, brunotti, sunep, michaelias, CeeYaa, amir, TobyK, Johannes Timpernagel, Shaul Tzemach

 Also thanks a lot to Rosi, Matthias, Ilina and Julian for proof-reading!